08 ottobre 2024 (09:15 - 13:00 CEST)

 Fabrizio Conicella

-CHIESI FARMACEUTICI, Head of Open Innovation & Competence
+CHIESI FARMACEUTICI, Vice President - Center of Open Innovation & Competence

 Alessandro Curioni